Sell Shoes in China: Market overview of Footwear Industry of China

 WeChat Subscription Account:

-Subscription account is the most basic version of all official WeChat accounts.
+A subscription account is the most basic version of all official WeChat accounts.
 It can be used to push information to the followers.
 The messages sent to followers are grouped in one folder containing all other subscription account that the user is following.
 It is generally used for the daily news and information broadcast.

 WeChat Service Account:

-WeChat Service Account is considered the most suitable for business and organisation that aspire to access advanced WeChat Official Account.
+WeChat Service Account is considered the most suitable for businesses and organizations that aspire to access advanced WeChat Official Account.
 Service accounts allows more APIs (Minisite) than Subscription Account and companies are enable to build its own application, get inquires and broadcast promotional content to its followers.
 With the help of Service Account, one message per week and 4 messages per month can be sent to the followers.

 WeChat Enterprise Account: